-General Skilled Migration to Australia - 6 Visa classes for working in Australia
+General Skilled Migration to Australia - Visas to work in Australia

 - A job offer (sponsorship) from an Australian employer.